 Mozilla Firefox

-While Firefox may not quite have the speed of the other guys, it still isn’t exactly sloth-like in nature.
-It also has received applause from third parties for its customization options and its privacy protection.
+Firefox is often applauded for its customization options and its privacy protections.
 Firefox itself advertises its ability to bat away thousands of trackers, including Facebook, which may make it more appealing to those with particularly sensitive data.

 Which Internet Browser is Best for Businesses?

-There’s no one answer that can say “this browser is best for this company.”
-It all depends on the hardware used, the size of the business, the company’s objectives, the security required and other factors.
-Still, we can hazard a few suggestions.
+Like so many things, there’s no one right answer.
+It depends on the hardware used, application support, company objectives, security requirements, and other factors.
+Still, we can offer a few suggestions.

-If your business is full of creatives running on MacBooks, Safari or Chrome will likely be your best bets.
-Apple and Google are massive, and they have the resources to offer security.
-Plus, Safari was tailor-made for Apple devices, so you may feel right at home on a MacBook.
+If your business is full of creatives running on MacBooks, Safari or Chrome will likely be your best bet.
+Safari was tailor-made for Apple devices, so it will feel right at home on a MacBook, but if you are using Google Workspace then Chrome becomes an obvious choice.

-On the other hand, if you’re an enterprise running on Windows and your employees are working with Office products, Edge or Chrome will be your best options.
-Or, if you’re using Google Workspace applications, such as Google Docs or Google Sheets, Chrome may be a better way to keep everything that much more integrated.
-However, those products will still work in other browsers.
+On the other hand, if you’re an enterprise running on Windows and your employees are working with web-based business applications, Edge or Chrome will likely be your best option.
+If your business is using Microsoft 365 then Edge may provide a compelling option while if you are using Google Workspace Chrome may prove to be the better option.

 Secure Browsing

-While speed and user experience may be the more obvious aspects of a browser to appreciate, security is really what you want to focus on, especially if you work with virtual mountains of sensitive data.
-Whichever browser you choose, make sure its security is airtight.
+While speed and user experience may be the more obvious aspects of a browser to appreciate, security is a critical consideration.
+Whichever browser you choose, make sure automatic updates are enabled, and users allow it to update when needed.
 Cyberattacks aren’t going away — and are very costly.

 Click the link below to start accessing your free copy of our eBook, A Transformation in Virtual Desktop Infrastructure (VDI), to learn more.